Master in Human and Natural Resource Studies: Career Path

 • To provide students with a comprehensive understanding of the complex interactions between human societies and the natural environment.

-• To develop students' ability to analyze, evaluate, and develop sustainable solutions to environmental problems.
+• To develop students' ability to analyze, evaluate, and create sustainable solutions to environmental problems.

 • To prepare students for professional careers in natural resource management, environmental policy, conservation biology, and sustainable development.

-• To provide students with the skills and knowledge needed to conduct research in the field of human and natural resource studies.
+• To provide students with the skills and knowledge needed to conduct research in human and natural resource studies.

 Some specific goals that a program might have include: